computational-linguistics-class/computational-linguistics-class.github.io/assignment6.md

 ## FAQs

 #### How do I save a PyTorch model?
 Use the command below.
-Please ensure that your model is **trainable** and you are saving all parameters.
+Please ensure that your model can be used for **inference**.

 ```python
 torch.save(model.state_dict(), PATH)